rvsitebuilder/developer-docs/laravel-vendor-composer.md

-#Vendor and App Dependency
+# Vendor and App Dependency

 Use Laravel vendor dependency inside your app with composer.

 ## Laravel vendor dependency

-Besides, the Laravel framework which come with `composer.json`, don’t touch it.
-Each RVsitebuilder app can contains its own `composer.json`.
+Besides, the Laravel framework which come with `composer.json`, each RVsitebuilder app can contains its own `composer.json`.
 So you can specify your own vendor dependency and get export to the server separately.

 Make sure that you run `composer` command inside your app not the root directory.
-And add the `autoload-patch` in the `post-autoload-dump` section of your app's `composer.json` file.
+And add the `autoload-patch` in the `post-autoload-dump` section of your `app's composer.json` file.

 //Todo - @amarin if no package name enter, if it run all?

-Here is an example of scheduler app's `composer.json`:
+Here is an example of scheduler `app's composer.json`:
 ```json
 {
     "name": "rvsitebuilder/scheduler",